AdobeDocs/frameio-api/src/pages/guides/Authentication/index.md

 ## Server to Server Authentication

-Frame.io's V4 API supports service accounts to connect the tools and systems critical to your creative process with your Frame.io account.
+Frame.io's V4 API supports service account users to connect the tools and systems critical to your creative process with your Frame.io account.

 > See [Automate your setup using Frame.io server to server support](https://helpx.adobe.com/enterprise/using/automate-using-frame-io.html) for more information.

-Server-to-server authentication credentials allow your application's server to generate access tokens and make API calls on behalf of your application within a service account.
-Service accounts are distinguishable from standard user accounts because they can perform actions on behalf of the service and a user that are viewable by other users.
+Server-to-server authentication credentials allow your application's server to generate access tokens and make API calls on behalf of your application within a service account user.
+Service account users are distinguishable from standard user accounts because they can perform actions on behalf of the service and a user that are viewable by other users.

-When a service account performs an action, the service account name is displayed in Frame.io.
-Users can grant and revoke service accounts via the Adobe Admin and Developer Consoles.
-Users can manage service accounts within the Frame.io UI including names.
+When a service account user performs an action, the service account user name is displayed in Frame.io.
+Users can grant and revoke service account users via the Adobe Admin and Developer Consoles.
+Users can manage service account users within the Frame.io UI including names.
 The first S2S connection you make will be called **Service Account User** by default, the second **Service Account User 2** by default, and so on.

 ## Adobe Identity Management Service (IMS)

 Adobe Identity Management Service (IMS) is Adobe’s OAuth 2.0-based identity management feature that supports authentication.
 There are two steps required for generating the access token.

 1. First, the user authorizes the application before a token is generated.
 Details are [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#authorize-request).
 2. Next, fetch the access token.
 The above step returns a code in the response body needed in this step.
-See the exact endpoints to trigger, and the parameters to use, [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#fetching-access-tokens).
+See the exact endpoints to access, and the parameters to use, [here](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/IMS/#fetching-access-tokens).

-The above two steps are required for all the three types of app credentials.
-There are differences in the way the IMS endpoints `/authorize/v2` and `/token/v3` are triggered for getting the token.
-These differences are listed in detail in the two links above.
-After we have the access token, we can use it to trigger any of the Frame.io V4 APIs.
+> The above steps are required for all the three types of app credentials.
+There are differences in the way the IMS endpoints `/authorize/v2` and `/token/v3` are accessed to get the token.
+After you have the access token, you can use it to interact with the Frame.io V4 API.